ayushnoori/program-synthesis/README.md

 source synthesis_env/bin/activate
 ```

 Then, install all required packages.
-The script `setup.sh` will activate the virtual environment.
-At the command line, run:
+To activate the virtual environment, run at the command line:
 ```
 source setup.sh
 ```

-To launch a Jupyter notebook, run `setup_jupyter.sh` at the command line:
+To launch a Jupyter notebook, run:
 ```
 source setup_jupyter.sh
 ```